biareiam/moviequiz/README.md

 - It needs to be instantly engaging to encourage the user to play the game.
 - Questions need to be randomised and drawn from a large bank of available questions.
 - Questions can not be repeated with frequency.
-- The timer must be visible at all times, so the user knows how much longer until time out.
 - If desired, the user can leave the quiz at any moment.